Fed's Bullard holds cards close on support for April rate hike

-NEW YORK A top Federal Reserve official said on Thursday he was undecided on whether to push for an interest rate rise at a policy meeting next month in part because the U.S. central bank will have seen little more economic data in the interim.
+NEW YORK, March 24 A top Federal Reserve official said on Thursday he was undecided on whether to push for an interest rate rise at a policy meeting next month in part because the U.S. central bank will have seen little more economic data in the interim.

 "There's not a lot that will come" in terms of data before the U.S. central bank's April 26-27 policy meeting, St. Louis Fed President James Bullard told reporters in New York.
 "I'd like to be confident that inflation expectations are stabilizing, and hopefully increasing."